Priyanshi-Vishwakarma22/Customer_Behavior_Analysis/README.md

 Load .pbix file in Power BI

 # View Presentation
-Open the PPT created using Gamma
+Open the PPT created using Gamm

-## 📎 Conclusion

-This project showcases practical skills in data analysis, SQL, visualization, and reporting, making it suitable for real-world business problem solving.